 Details and updates on park operations will continue to be posted on our website www.nps.gov/guis and social media channels.
 Updates about NPS operations will be posted on www.nps.gov/coronavirus

-- Pensacola Beach Annual Pass sales desk will reopen within the Santa Rosa Island Authority building on Monday, June 22 at 8:30 a.m.
+- Pensacola Beach Annual Pass sales desk re-opened within the Santa Rosa Island Authority building on Monday, June 22 at 8:30 a.m.

 - Monday - Friday: 9 a.m.- 5 p.m.